 Why would a morning routine make a difference for YOU as a mom?
 Well, if you want, you can make them set the tone and pace for the rest of your day – in a really good way!
 I promise you’ll feel the difference!
 Here’s how to start your morning well and why it is so important.

-Once in a while, as a mom, you are likely to feel that beyond the love and excitement for your baby or babies, exhaustion and frustration start building up.
+Once in a while, as a mom, you are likely to feel that exhaustion and frustration start building up beyond the love and excitement for your baby or babies.
 Even if the miracle of your child is something you truly appreciate, things are starting to feel just a little bit hard, and you might even be questioning whether you are very good at being a mom at all!

 Rest assured; you are in good company.
 It’s perfectly normal to feel frustrated and overwhelmed.

 The truth is that parenting isn’t always a walk in the park, and honestly, you shouldn’t expect it to be.
 In fact, you shouldn’t even want it to be, because the fact that it is hard sometimes is what lets you know it is worthwhile.

-And so I want to encourage you to feel whatever you feel and find ways to make life a bit easier for you.
+And so I want to encourage you to feel whatever you feel and find ways to make life easier.
 Push past the frustration and work to find your mommy groove.
 It may take a while, and that doesn’t mean you are doing something wrong, but just the opposite.
 You CAN do this, and a year from now, when you look back on how far you have come, these harder times will seem like a distant memory.